 Year 7 Catch Up Literacy Intervention

-Due to the new GCSE becoming more challenging, it is imperative that all of our students start from a ‘level playing field’; Year 7 students that have come to Burton Borough with less than 100 on their Reading and Grammar SAT Papers are receiving Catch-Up Intervention with Miss Neild, our Literacy Coordinator.
+Due to the new GCSE becoming more challenging, it is imperative that all of our students start from a ‘level playing field’.
+Year 7 students that have come to Burton Borough with less than 100 on their Reading and Grammar SAT Papers are receiving Catch-Up Intervention with Mr Dunbar, our Whole School Literacy Lead.
 The Intervention Program aims to get students working at the same level as their peers, as quickly as possible.

 Year 7 Catch up Numeracy Intervention

 Students who have entered year 7 this year are being taught in mixed attainment sets, giving all students the chance to thrive and develop their mathematical skills without preconceptions.